westrany/Text-Search-and-Replace-Utility-with-Groovy/README.md

 ## Algorithm Choice

 The search and replace operation leverages Groovy's powerful string manipulation and file handling capabilities.
 By reading each file as a text stream and processing it line by line, the program efficiently handles both small and large files.
 The use of recursion allows for easy navigation through subdirectories.
 This design ensures that the utility is lightweight, flexible, and scalable for various directory structures.

+## Logging and Error Handling

+The program logs key details such as start time, end time, errors encountered, and where the pattern was found in the files.

+In case of any errors, such as file access issues, the program catches and logs the error, ensuring it doesn't interrupt the entire search and replace process.

+To check examples of how the program deals with logging, pleace check the respective tests descripbed in ``` Tests.docx ``` and saved in ``` Test Results and Logs.zip ```.

 ## Project Structure